-Currently, CAR T-cell therapy is FDA-approved as the standard of care for some forms of refractory non-Hodgkin lymphoma and pediatric relapsed acute lymphoblastic leukemia (ALL), and is available through clinical trials for other forms of blood cancer.
+Currently, CAR T-cell therapy is FDA-approved as the standard of care for some forms of relapsed or refractory non-Hodgkin lymphoma, multiple myeloma, and pediatric relapsed acute lymphoblastic leukemia (ALL), and is available through clinical trials for other forms of blood cancer.

 CAR T-Cell Therapy: How Does It Work?CAR T-cell therapy, like all forms of cancer immunotherapy, seeks to sharpen and strengthen the immune system’s inherent cancer-fighting powers.
 It involves treating patients with modified versions of their own immune system T cells – white blood cells that help protect the body from disease.

 Caron Jacobson, MD, Medical Director of the Immune Effector Cell Therapy program, highlighted key CAR T-cell study results from the 2018 ASH Annual Meeting: Longer-term follow-up of CAR T in non-Hodgkin lymphoma; data of CAR T in the real-world vs. clinical trial setting; combination therapy with CAR T; and allogeneic CAR T.

 For more information about CAR T-cell therapy, please call 877-801-CART (2278).

 Pediatric CAR T-Cell Therapy